ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-troubleshooting.md

 ### HCX user interface token timeout
 {: #hcxclient-troubleshooting-hcx-ui-issues}

 Typically, if the vCenter user interface (UI) has been left opened for some time, you might encounter a timeout in the HCX UI.
-This is because the login token to the HCX manager server has timed out.
+This is because the login token to the HCX Manager server has timed out.
 Log out of the vSphere web UI and back in to refresh the token.

 ### HCX Client UI displaying “NaN” for all metrics on the dashboard screen
 {: #hcxclient-troubleshooting-nan-display}